jmhuer/jmhuer.github.io/mini_book/_build/html/_sources/docs/portfolio.md

 <br>

 The temporal structure of music is full of shift-invariant patterns (e.g. motifs, ostinatos, loops, etc.).
 We propose using a Tempo- ral Convolutional Winner-Take-All (CONV- WTA) autoencoder to find a shift-invariant dictionary to represent symbolic, multivariate, musical signals.
 The model learns to represent fixed length drum beats and variable length pi- ano music.
-We discuss applications of this sparse representation such as de-noising musi- cal ideas, unsupervised learning of composer styles, and music generation.
+We discuss applications of this sparse representation such as de-noising musical ideas, unsupervised learning of composer styles, and music generation.
 To assist in re- lated work we include interactive code along with the trained models...  <sub> <a href="https://jmhuer.github.io/mini_book/_build/html/docs/independent/automatedML.html" style="color: red; text-decoration: underline;text-decoration-style: dotted;">Learn more</a> </sub>

 ---
 <br>